Ambro86/Novapad/README.md

 advanced accessibility features, and Text-to-Speech (TTS) capabilities.

-It also includes an integrated **MP3 audiobook player**, a **bookmark system for both text and audio**, and the ability to **create audiobooks directly from text using system voices (Edge Neural and SAPI5)**.
+It also includes an integrated **MP3 audiobook player**, a **bookmark system for both text and audio**, and the ability to **create audiobooks directly from text using Microsoft voices (Edge Neural) and SAPI5**.

 > ⚠️ **License Notice**
 > This project is **source-available but NOT open source**.